peterdri/ece-communications-labs/_ece350/lab1/part2.md

 The bandwidth of an AM broadcast signal is 10 kHz (+/- 5 kHz from the carrier frequency).
 You may find it useful to click the *Stop* button on the FFT plot to see this more clearly.

->Note: many stations also include additional information outside of the 10 kHz bandwidth.
+{% include alert.html title="Note" content="many stations also include additional information outside of the 10 kHz bandwidth." %}

 In order to select the station at 710 kHz (0 kHz on the FFT display) we need to insert a filter to eliminate all but the one station that we want to receive.
 This is often referred to as a channel filter.
 Since the station at 710 kHz has been moved to 0 kHz (in the USRP) we will use a low pass filter.
 The station bandwidth is 10 kHz, so we will use a low pass filter that cuts off at 5 kHz.